 This manga is recommended for ages 13 and up for language, violence, fanservice and tobacco use.

 The Cliches Are Here:

-Bleach is standard Shounen (mangsa and amime aimed at teenage boys) and it does have a lot of Shounen cliches, the hotheaded, extremeely powerful hero, the ditzy girl, the mentor, and a monster of the week formula.
+Bleach is standard Shounen (manga and anime aimed at teenage boys) and it does have a lot of Shounen cliches, the hotheaded, extremely powerful hero, the ditzy girl, the mentor, and a monster of the week formula.

 I recommend Bleach if you’re new to manga and want to get into the Shonen genre.
 It’s fun and enjoyable, it is pretty popular so I don’t have to buy the manga because I can find it at my local library for free, and I’d recommend borrowing before deciding if you want to buy it for your own manga collection.
 It’s worth a read, but not necessarily your money.